How to extend your Work and Holiday visa

 If you’d like to stay longer in Australia, it’s good to plan early so you can extend your Work and Holiday (subclass 462) visa.

 Say you’re six months into your stay in Australia and you’re really enjoying life here – so much so you can’t imagine going home.
 Don’t panic!
-It is possible to extend your Working Holiday Visa.
-All you need to do is plan a little in advance, put in your paperwork and get ready to spend another 12 months in the sun.
+It is possible to apply for a second, and even third, Work and Holiday Visa.
+All you need to do is plan a little in advance, put in your paperwork and get ready to spend another year – or two – in the sun.

 Note: Tourism Australia is not the Australian government visa granting authority.
 The visa granting authority is the Australian Government Department of Home Affairs.
 For up-to-date information, please refer to their website: https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/work-holiday-462.